AaronLaw/data-gravity/README.md

 ## Measurement types
 There are several important metrics to measure for my work.

-### Personal Productivity
+### Personal productivity
+Productivity in my field is measured by writing, presenting and coding.

 * Number of words written per day
-* Stars and forks on important open source projects
+* Stars and forks on in-progress open source projects

 ### Burnout prevention
 Burnout is caused by high work effort into projects and activities that a